liuyang-ict/awesome-visual-transformers/README.md

 ![odyssey](fig/odyssey.png)

-There is a comprehensive list of awesome visual Transformers literatures corresponding to the original order of our survey ([A Survey of Visual Transformers](https://arxiv.org/abs/2111.06091)).
+There is a comprehensive list of awesome visual Transformers literatures corresponding to the original order of our survey ([A Survey of Visual Transformers](https://ieeexplore.ieee.org/abstract/document/10088164)) published in IEEE Transactions on Neural Networks and Learning Systems (TNNLS).
 We will regularly update the latest representaive literatures and their released source code on this page.
 If you find some overlooked literatures, please make an issue or contact at liuyang20c@mails.ucas.ac.cn.

 # Content
 - [Original Transformer](#original-transformer)